I hope this message finds you and your family well.

 On Wednesday, November 18th Governor Evers and The Department of Health Services (DHS) announced that Executive Order 82 and Emergency Order 1, which were set to expire, are now extended due to the severity of the COVID-19 pandemic in our state.

-The Executive Order extends the public health emergency and designates the Department of Health Services as the lead agency to respond to the emergency.
+• The Executive Order extends the public health emergency and designates the Department of Health Services as the lead agency to

-The Emergency Order requires people to wear a face covering whenever they are indoors or in an enclosed space other than a private residence.
-For more information on the mask order, please see the Governor's FAQ document.
+• The Emergency Order requires people to wear a face covering whenever they are indoors or in an enclosed space other than a private residence.
+For more information on the mask order, please see the Governor's FAQ document

 Masking up matters.
 With the continuing rise of COVID-19 cases in Wisconsin and across the country, I join the Governor and DHS in urging all of my neighbors to wear a mask.
 Please do your part to stay safe and to protect your communities.
 Check out my Tweet to see why my colleagues and I #MaskUp.